-If you are provider of support for people with a learning disability it is easy to be complacent about helping people to develop close, intimate relationships.
 After all, you are rarely judged on the number of people who are married or in a civil partnership or asked about people’s knowledge of sexual health issues.
-There are a myriad of tasks and activities that have been deemed mandatory by the social care overlords and the pursuit of love isn’t one of them.
+There are many tasks and activities that have been deemed mandatory by the social care overlords and the pursuit of love isn’t one of them.
 On the contrary, entering into the realms of relationship support can lead to external challenges around capacity, competence and safeguarding.
-The reality is, that whilst sex and relationships remains absent from the social care regulatory, training and commissioning agenda’s, there will be a disincentive for services to begin lifting the lid on what is often seen as a ‘can of worms’.
+The reality is that while sex and relationships remain absent from the social care regulatory, training and commissioning agendas, there will be a disincentive for services to begin lifting the lid on what is often seen as a can of worms.

 In Lancashire we have been grappling with the dilemma of awareness raising and provider engagement for a number of years now.
-A Friends and Relationship Group was set up to address the objective of “providing support to local service commissioners and providers to develop systems and processes which will enable people with learning disabilities to build and sustain relationships.”(Valuing People Now DoH 2009).
+Lancashire Friends and Relationships Group was set up to address the objective of “providing support to local service commissioners and providers to develop systems and processes which will enable people with learning disabilities to build and sustain relationships.”(Valuing People Now, DoH 2009).

-Yet, reports of barriers, inconsistent approaches, staff fear and reticence in addressing sex and relationships issues have continued to prevail.
-In wondering how we could encourage improved involvement from our local providers, the group decided that it might be beneficial to contact the Care Quality Commission.
+Even so, reports of barriers, inconsistent approaches, staff fear and reticence in addressing sex and relationships issues continue.
+In wondering how we could encourage improved involvement from our local providers, the group decided that it might be beneficial to contact the Care Quality Commission (CQC).

 We were aware that CQC inspection questions, whilst looking at relationships, did not include specific reference to sex and relationships.
 In essence, this means that it’s possible to receive an ‘outstanding’ rating, whilst at the same time ignoring an essential element of people’s lives.
 Self advocates felt that if they weren’t being listened to, perhaps providers would take note of the body responsible for their quality monitoring and regulation.
 To assist, we devised a number of questions that inspectors could ask during their visits: